 The course helps students understand different aspects of their future profession.
 Subjects include the role of journalists in society, the ethical decisions they are called upon to make, the value of media diversity and pluralism, the effects of concentration of media ownership, and the impact of technological change.

 TOOLS OF THE MODERN JOURNALIST

 Technological transformation and other developments in society and the economy bring about profound changes in work practice, making new demands on the capabilities and equipment of contemporary journalists.
-Included in this course are segments on photojournalism; interviewing skills; the art of developing sources; the use of social media, iPhone and iPad mobile journalism applications, flip video, live broadcasting cell phone etc; the use and abuse of statistics, and infographics.
+Included in this course are segments on Photojournalism; News and Numbers; and Sourcing Information.

 THE MEDIA, LAW AND SOCIETY